DanOlivier/Vulkan/indirectdraw/README.md

 ## Points of interest

 ### Preparing the indirect draw
 The example generates the indirect drawing buffer right at the start.
 First step is to generate the data for the indirect draws.
-Vulkan has a dedicated struct for this called `VkDrawIndexedIndirectCommand` and the example uses a `std::vector<VkDrawIndexedIndirectCommand>` to store these before uploading them to the GPU:
+Vulkan has a dedicated struct for this called `vk::DrawIndexedIndirectCommand` and the example uses a `std::vector<vk::DrawIndexedIndirectCommand>` to store these before uploading them to the GPU:
 ```cpp
 void prepareIndirectData()
 {